 Dust the dough with flour, then use a rolling pin to roll the dough into a rectangle that’s roughly ½ cm thin.
 Use a sharp long knife or a pizza cutter to cut the dough into roughly 6x6cm squares.
 Leave the squares where they are, without separating them or removing scraps around them.
 They will be baked together, and sliced apart once baked.

-Use a toothpick to poke 6 holes in every square - this is completely optional.
+Use a toothpick to poke 6 holes in every square - this is optional.
 Transfer the sheet of parchment paper onto a baking tray, then place it in the oven.

 Bake the biscuits for 13-14 minutes, until golden brown throughout.
-Remove the tray from the oven, then use a knife to slice the graham crackers into squares, following the lines you traced.
+Remove the tray from the oven, then use a knife to slice the graham crackers into squares, following the lines you previously traced.

 Transfer the graham crackers onto a cooling rack and let them cool completely.
 Repeat the rolling and baking process with the second portion of dough.